radiac/django-tagulous/tagulous/docs/models.rst

     Maximum number of tags to provide at once, when ``autocomplete_view`` is set.

-    If there are more tags for autocompleting than this, they will be sorted alphabetically and any after this limit will not be returned.
+    If the autocomplete adaptor supports pages, this will be the number shown per page, otherwise any after this limit will not be returned.

     If ``0``, there will be no limit and all results will be returned